 - 10.1 On receipt of each Notice of Charge from the Integrity Unit for alleged Non-Doping Violations, the chairperson shall, (subject to Rule 10.2), appoint either one (1) or three (3) members of the Disciplinary Tribunal to hear and decide the alleged violations set out in the Notice of Charge.
-One of the members will ordinarily be the chairperson or the deputy chairperson of the Disciplinary Tribunal. - 10.2 No member of the Disciplinary Tribunal may be on the Panel in any Proceeding if he: - 10.2.1 has any personal connection or interest (whether directly or indirectly) with any of the parties or witnesses; or, - 10.2.2 has had any prior involvement with any matter or any facts arising in the Proceedings (save as provided for in the Integrity Code of Conduct or these Rules including a decision to impose a Provisional Suspension or another Proceeding in which some or all of the same facts are relevant); or, - 10.2.3 is of the same nationality as the Applicable Person involved in a Proceedings (unless their appointment is approved by the chairperson or is agreed by the parties); or, - 10.2.4 their impartiality or independence could be seriously questioned (as determined by the chairperson). - 10.3 Upon being appointed to a Panel of the Disciplinary Tribunal for a particular matter, each member must provide a declaration to the parties, disclosing any facts or circumstances known to them that might call into question their impartiality or independence in the matter in the eyes of any of the parties.
-If any such facts or circumstances arise thereafter, the member must provide an updated declaration to the parties.
+Subject always to consideration of the most efficient and expeditious despatch of its business, one of the members will ordinarily be the chairperson or the deputy chairperson of the Disciplinary Tribunal. - 10.2 No member of the Disciplinary Tribunal may be on the Panel in any Proceeding if he: - 10.2.1 has any personal connection or interest (whether directly or indirectly) with any of the parties or witnesses; or, - 10.2.2 has had any prior involvement with any matter or any facts arising in the Proceedings (save as provided for in the Integrity Code of Conduct or these Rules including a decision to impose a Provisional Suspension or another Proceeding (including under the Former Code of Ethics or predecessor codes of ethics) in which some or all of the same facts are relevant); or,

-- 10.4 Any objection to a member of a Panel must be made to the chairperson of the Disciplinary Tribunal without delay, and in any event within 7 days of: - 10.4.1 receipt of the written declaration referred to in Rule 10.3, or - 10.4.2 learning by any other means (including any subsequent means) of the facts or circumstances giving rise to the objection.
+- 10.2.3 is of the same nationality as the Applicable Person involved in a Proceeding (unless their appointment is agreed by the parties); or, - 10.2.4 is someone whose impartiality or independence could reasonably be questioned (as determined by the chairperson). - 10.3 Upon being appointed to a Panel of the Disciplinary Tribunal for a particular matter, each member must provide a declaration to the parties, disclosing any facts or circumstances known to them that might reasonably call into question their impartiality or independence in the matter in the eyes of any of the parties.
+If any such facts or circumstances arise thereafter, the member must provide an updated declaration to the parties. - 10.4 Any objection to a member of a Panel must be made to the chairperson of the Disciplinary Tribunal without delay, and in any event within 7 days of: - 10.4.1 receipt of the written declaration referred to in Rule 10.3, or - 10.4.2 learning by any other means of the facts or circumstances giving rise to the objection.

 Failure to do so will constitute a waiver of that objection.
-The chairperson (or deputy chairperson as applicable) will rule on any objection made, and their decision will be final and there shall be no right of appeal.
+The chairperson (or deputy chairperson as applicable) will rule on any objection made, and such ruling will be final and not subject to any appeal.

-- 10.5 If a member of a Panel is, for whatever reason, unable, unwilling or unfit to hear or continue to hear, and decide a Proceeding, the chairperson of the Disciplinary Tribunal (or deputy chairperson as applicable) may, in his absolute discretion: - 10.5.1 appoint another member of the Disciplinary Tribunal to replace them in that Proceeding, or, - 10.5.2 authorise the remaining member(s) of the Panel to hear and decide the Proceeding alone, in which case, if the decision cannot be reached unanimously or by majority, then the chairperson of the Disciplinary Tribunal shall have a casting vote.
+- 10.5 If a member of a Panel is, for whatever reason, unable, unwilling or unfit to hear or continue to hear, and decide a Proceeding, the chairperson of the Disciplinary Tribunal (or deputy chairperson as applicable) may, in his absolute discretion: - 10.5.1 appoint another member of the Disciplinary Tribunal to replace them in that Proceeding, or, - 10.5.2 authorise the remaining member(s) of the Panel to hear and decide the Proceeding alone, in which case, if the decision cannot be reached unanimously or by majority, then the chairperson of the Panel (or a substitute chairperson named by the chairperson of the Disciplinary Tribunal) shall have a casting vote.